furybsd/furybsd.github.io/index.md

 Last updated 10/31/2020

-## EOL notice for ISO images
+## End-of-life notice for community ISO images
 Thank you for your interest in FuryBSD.
-This project as an effort to build, and publish quarterly ISO images has been discontinued.
+This project as an effort to publish quarterly ISO images has been discontinued.

 ## What to do if you have installed using the live media?
 If you have installed using the live media you can continue [updating and upgrading FreeBSD](https://www.freebsd.org/doc/handbook/updating-upgrading.html), and there is no need for a migration of your installed system.